numberscope/frontscope/doc/onboarding.md

 1. If you don't have one, install a good text editor.
 Use whatever you want!
-   [Visual Studio Code](https://code.visualstudio.com/) is popular, and it works well with our code base.
+   [Visual Studio Code](https://code.visualstudio.com/) is popular, and it works well with Vue, our front-end framework.
+However, there isn't a specific text editor or IDE we recommend.
 If you want to use Visual Studio Code, install the following extensions:

     - Code Spell Checker
     - TypeScript Vue Plugin (Volar)